Tag Archive for: Livingston

 Paradise Valley Montana Wedding bride groom hug

-Unlike most of my wedding I photograph, these two opted for my two-hour elopement collection where I focused on documenting their wedding ceremony and making portraits of their friends and family.
+Unlike most of the weddings I photograph, these two opted for my two-hour elopement collection where I focused on documenting their wedding ceremony and making portraits of their friends and family.

-While perhaps one of the shortest wedding days I’ve ever photographed, it was still just as fun.
+While perhaps one of the shortest wedding days I’ve ever photographed, Brita and John’s wedding celebration was still just as fun.

 In my brief time with them, I had so much fun getting to know them and their tribe.
 Here are a few of my favorite images from their wedding.
 It was a true pleasure to be able to document their union.
 Congrats to the newlyweds! -M